hyprwm/hyprland-wiki/pages/Configuring/Window-Rules.md

 {{< callout type=warning >}}

-It is not possible to `float` (or any other of the static rule) a window based on a change in the `title` after the window has been created.
+It is not possible to `float` (or any other static rule) a window based on a change in the `title` after the window has been created.
 This applies to all static rules listed here.

 {{< /callout >}}